l0ve2cr3ate/fullstack-open-2020/README.md

 - GraphQL
 - Typescript
 - React Native
+- CI/CD (Continuous Integration/Continuous Delivery/Continuous Deployment)

-### 11 Parts
+### 12 Parts
-The course consists of part 0 - 10, each with a different subject.
+The course consists of part 0 - 11, each with a different subject.
 A separate review for part 10 React Native can be found [here](https://github.com/l0ve2cr3ate/rate-repository-app/blob/master/README.md#course-review-part-10-react-native).
+The separate review for part 11 CI/CD can be read [here](https://github.com/l0ve2cr3ate/fullstack-open-part11-bloglist#course-review-part-11-fullstack-open)

 ### Time Commitment
 Estimated time for completing one course part is one week (15-20 hours).
 Some parts will take longer than others, and your previous experience will also determine how fast you will be able to complete the exercises.
 The course is self-paced, you can work through the course material at your own pace.
 The course material is setup to be completed one part at a time.

 ### Course Certificate
-You can earn a certificate if you complete and submit the course exercises before 10 January 2021.
-Next year a new version of this course will probably start.
+You can earn a certificate if you complete and submit the course exercises before 15 February 2021.
+The 2021 edition of the course will start 15 March 2021.

 ### Course Content
 #### Part 0 - Fundamentals of web apps